notiflix/notiflix.github.io/src/_database/pages/home.md

       button: More
     - routeId: BLOCK
       title: Block
-      description: "Notiflix Block module can be used to block/unblock the elements during a process (Fetch/XHR), without locking the browser or the other elements/components to prevent the user's interactions on the blocked elements."
+      description: "Notiflix Block module can be used to block/unblock the elements during a process (Fetch/XHR), without locking the browser or the other elements/components to prevent the user’s interactions on the blocked elements."
       button: More
 ---